|

 medicine : give me a break" or "the best place to be sick is France!".

-(not reimbursable) for every visit to the doctor (many people
+(not reimbursable) for every visit to the doctor (when it was established a few years ago, many people

 (except for gynecologists, ophtalmologists and psychiatrists),